 Lyceum is the classical society for Years 9 to Upper Sixth and is run by Sixth Form students.
-Named for Aristotle’s famous philosophical meeting place, the society meets weekly to present, discuss and debate the relationship between the classical and modern worlds, exploring the work of authors, artists, politicians and film makers.
+Named for Aristotle’s famous philosophical meeting place, the society meets weekly to present, discuss and debate a wide range of classical topics, exploring anything from ancient art and architecture to classical philosophy and music.
+This society has an open door policy, so if you are eager to present on an area of personal interest, relating to classics, you have the platform to do so.